Supervisor/supervisor/README.txt

   An example of a script which emits a process communication event is in the 'scripts' directory of the supervisor package, named "sample_commevent.py".

+Supervisor Log Levels

+  Supervisor logs messages into its main log file at a variety of levels (see the 'loglevel' [supervisord] section configuration parameter.
+The intended meanings of these levels is as below.

+  critical (CRIT) -- messages that indicate a condition that requires immediate user attention, a supervisor state change, or an error in supervisor itself.

+  error (ERRO) -- messages that indicate a potentially ignorable error condition (e.g. unable to clear a log directory)

+  warn (WARN) -- messages that indicate an anomalous condition which isn't an error.

+  info (INFO) -- normal informational output.

+  debug (DEBG) -- messages useful for users trying to debug process configuration and communications behavior (process output, listener state changes, event notifications, RPC communications information).

+  trace (TRAC) -- messages useful for developers trying to debug supervisor itself.

 Signals